ATF 2015: MAKING IT

 Welcome to ATF 2015: MAKING IT.

-Held over four days in January, this will be a unique opportunity for diverse Australian theatre makers to gather, engage in inspirational conversations, criticallyreflect upon the state of play for theatre practice, and also examine the histories, legacies and policy innovations that have led us here.
+Held over four days in January, this is a unique opportunity for diverse Australian theatre makers to gather, engage in inspirational conversations, critically reflect upon the state of play for theatre practice, and also examine the histories, legacies and policy innovations that have led us here.

 ATF 2015: MAKING IT will ask: How are theatre makers ‘making it’ – aesthetically, ethically, culturally, logistically, practically, economically?
 What are they making?
 What drives them to do so?
 Who are they making it with, and for whom are they making it?
 What new models are enabling theatre artists to ‘make it’?
 And how might theatre artists continue to ‘make it’ in this current political climate dominated by austerity thinking?